Jack Scully: Partying and drug addiction

 In June 2004, Jack became the centre of a storyline which saw him partying and taking drugs.
-When Jack found himself being mocked by his co-workers on the building site, he became frustrated and started partying in nightclubs to forget his problems.
-Jack met Olivia McPherson (Silvia de Crespigny) in a nightclub and realised she liked partying as much as he did.
-Bunyan told TV Week "This is the first time Jack's met a girl who is into what he's into.
+When he finds himself being mocked by his co-workers on the building site, his frustration leads him to start partying in nightclubs to forget his problems.
+Police constable Olivia McPherson (Silvia de Crespigny) was introduced to the storyline shortly after.
+She and Jack meet in a nightclub and he realises she likes partying as much as he does.
+Bunyan told a writer for TV Week: "This is the first time Jack's met a girl who is into what he's into.
 He latches onto her and, once again, he thinks he's found the love of his life."
-Jack and Olivia formed a bond and they both revealed their reason for partying was work troubles.
+Jack and Olivia form a bond when they both reveal their reason for partying is work troubles.
 Jack and Olivia go out partying at night and Jack returns home in the early hours.
-Jack's mother, Lyn, challenged Jack to just be friends with Olivia as she became sick of him thinking he was in love with every girl that paid attention to him.
-Jack's partying began to affect his work and he suffered a nasty fall one day, after he went straight from a club to the building site.
+Jack's mother challenges him to just be friends with Olivia as she becomes sick of him thinking he is in love with every girl that pays attention to him.
+Jack's partying affects his work and he suffers a nasty fall, after he goes from the club to the building site.
 Bunyan explained "Jack's very tired and weary-eyed and he gets up a ladder without a harness, and goes to do a roof job and has a terrible slip."
-Lyn and Karl Kennedy (Alan Fletcher) questioned Jack about how much time he was spending in clubs, but he refused to answer them.
+Lyn and Karl Kennedy (Alan Fletcher) question Jack about how much time he has been spending in clubs, but he refuses to answer them.